ahrefs/monorobot/README.md

 Here is an example of a [config file](./test/notabot.json).

-### Secret file
+### Secrets file

-Secret file is where sensitive information such as the urls used for webhooks and other tokens are stored.
+Secrets file is where sensitive information such as the urls used for webhooks and other tokens are stored.

-Likewise for details about each field in the secret file, please refer to [notabot.atd](./lib/notabot.atd).
+Likewise for details about each field in the secrets file, please refer to [notabot.atd](./lib/notabot.atd).

-Here is an example of a [secret file](./test/secrets.json).
+Here is an example of a [secrets file](./test/secrets.json).

 #### Token generation

-Some event notifications (e.g., status, commit comment) require a personal token to be addded to the configuration.
+Some event notifications (e.g., status, commit comment) require a personal token to be added to the configuration.
 To create a personal token, take the following steps:
 1. Verify your email address, if needed.
 1. In the upper-right corner of any page, click your profile photo, then click **Settings**.
 1. In the left sidebar, click **Developer settings**.